RobinBoers/molly-brown/README.md

   Requests made without a certificate will cause a response with a status code of 60.
 Requests made with a certificate not in the list will cause a response with a status code of 60.

-### Security settings

-* `ChrootDir`: A directory to which Molly Brown should chroot(), making it more difficult for the server itself or spawned CGI processes to read or write any files higher in the hiearch.
-The chroot happens immediately after reading the config file.
-All other paths specified in the config file (e.g. `DocBase`, `KeyPath`, `AccessLog`) must be specified relative to `ChrootDir`.
-* `UnprivUsername`: The username of an unprivileged user on the system which MollyBrown will change setuid() to if started by the superuser or when run as a setuid binary (default value "nobody").

 ## .molly files